SirWumpus/post4/README.md

 - - -
 ### /char
 ( -- `u` )
-Size of an address unit.
+Size of an address unit in octets.

 - - -
 ### /cell